ttafsir/eve-ng-deployment/README.md

 for the playbooks, the two required variables are:

 * `certbot_email` - to register an account and use the `non-interactive` mode to create SSL certificates
-* `certbot_domain` - the site name to create a certificate for
+* `certbot_domain` - the site name to generate a certificate for
 * `eve_ng_password` - EVE-NG root password

 The `pb-eveng.yaml` playbook currently sets these variables from environment variables (`CERTBOT_EMAIL`, `CERTBOT_DOMAIN`, and `EVE_NG_SSH_PASSWORD`).

 The digital ocean inventory plugin [configuration](./ansible/inventory/digitalocean.yaml) also requires that `api_token` is set with your API TOKEN.
 I'm also setting this value using an environment variable.

-To avoid committing potentially sensitive data in this repo, I opted to keep required variables in a `.env` file.
+To avoid committing potentially sensitive data in this repo, I opted to keep the required variables in a `.env` file.

 Here's a sample for my `.env` file